DISCOVER THE BEST CAMIGUIN TOURIST SPOTS!

 A large swimming pool welcomes you as you arrive at the Bura Soda Water Spring though it is not bubbling as you may have expected.
 However, the crystalline water is incredibly clean and fresh as the flow of water from the mountains is constant.
 Set down your belongings in one of the poolside huts and jump on in to cool off!

 Do note, you cannot drink from the pool itself but off to the side, you can find an open faucet where you can taste the clean and natural soda water flowing from the taps.
 It is safe to drink and it is completely free!

 Small sari-sari stores can be found out the front selling snacks, drinks and souvenirs.
 There is also a lifeguard on duty at the Soda Water Swimming Pool keeping an eye out for all visitors.

-This Camiguin attraction is the first of its kind in the Philippines and I highly recommend adding it to your list of what to do in Camiguin!
+This Camiguin attraction is the first of its kind in the Philippines and I highly recommend adding it to your list of Camiguin tourist spots to see!

 Bura Soda Water Swimming Pool – Camiguin Spots

 Clean and natural soda water – Camiguin Itinerary

 Soda Water Pool – Things to do in Camiguin